llambiel/letsecureme/post.md

     sudo nginx -t && sudo nginx -s reload

+### Headers detail

 Let's review some important config items that we've just added:

-*   `listen 443 ssl http2;`
+    listen 443 ssl http2;

 With this directive, you tell Nginx to listen over SSL and also support the connection over the new [HTTP/2](https://en.wikipedia.org/wiki/HTTP/2) standard, if the client browser support / request it.
 Please note that HTTP/2 is SSL/TLS only!

-*   `ssl_protocols TLSv1 TLSv1.1 TLSv1.2;`
+    ssl_protocols TLSv1 TLSv1.1 TLSv1.2;

 Disable old and weak SSLv2/SSLv3 protocols and allow only the TLS ones.

-*    `ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
+    ssl_ciphers EECDH+AES128:RSA+AES128:EECDH+AES256:RSA+AES256:EECDH+3DES:RSA+3DES:!MD5;
-    ssl_prefer_server_ciphers On;`
+    ssl_prefer_server_ciphers On;

 This is the cipher list you tell Nginx to support.
 This list is in my opinion one of the most well balanced between security and support by older web browsers.
 Nginx will prefer those ciphers over the ones requested by the client.

-*       ssl_stapling on;
+    ssl_stapling on;
     ssl_stapling_verify on;

 Enable OCSP stapling, wich is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).

-*   `add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";`
+    add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";

 This adds an HTTP header instructing the client browser to force a HTTPS connection to your domain and to all of its subdomains for 1 year.
-    __Warning!__ Be careful here before applying it in production, you must ensure first that __all your subdomains (if any) are being secured as well__.
+**Warning!** Be careful here before applying it in production, you must ensure first that **all your subdomains (if any) are being secured as well**.
 Your subdomains will be forced over https as well, and if not properly configured, will become unreacheable.

 Let's re-test again our setup with [Qualys SSL](https://www.ssllabs.com/ssltest/):